vokouns/us-healthcare-spending/README.md

     Spending per sex and age group for males follows a similar pattern between age groups, with the 45-64 age group showing the highest expenditure and the 85+ age group the lowest.
 Unlike health care spending for females, spending for males across age groups does not intertwine over the years; all age groups continuously increase at similar rates.
 The 65-84 group is showing a spike in 2020, like female spending, but it does not surpass the 45-64 group as female expenditure does.

-2. What does healthcare spedning look like for specific services?
+What does healthcare spending look like for specific services?
 We broke out spending for Medicaid, Prescription Drugs, and

-3. What trends and estimates can we make from total speding by using regression charts?
+What trends and estimates can we make from total speding by using regression charts?

+    Noticeable trends we've seen were that female spending is higher than male spending.
+From 2002 to 2020, the total expenditure increased by $2,001,494 million.
+For Females, spending increased by $961,128 millions.
+For males, spending increased by $1,040,366 millions.
+Between 2002 and 2020, male healthcare spending increased by 79,238 more than that of females.
+The most significant increase happened in 2020 (COVID), when we saw a rise in healthcare spending by almost two hundred thousand.
+If the trend continues to increase every two years by the rate, we would be spending an estimated $3,756,975 - $5,802,344 million.